CSY2082-2425/assignment-1-ryantigi254/Clustering/Weekly Tasks/data/Data preparation.md

 ### Overview of the Process

-The goal was to clean, merge, and analyze two housing datasets to find common properties and remove any discrepancies.
-The steps involved included cleaning, transforming, and merging the datasets, followed by a quality control analysis.
-Below are detailed notes capturing each stage of the workflow.
+The goal was to enhance the data provided in class, labeled as the "houseprice" dataset, with the "Housing Prices Dataset" identified as a continuation or separate version of the original.
+This new dataset, sourced from https://www.kaggle.com/datasets/yasserh/housing-prices-dataset, contains more unique features.
+The process involved cleaning, transforming, and merging these datasets, followed by a quality control analysis to ensure data integrity and consistency.
+The following notes detail each stage of this enhancement workflow.

 ### Files Used in the Process